LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/README.md

 # Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED
 Codes to reproduce main results of arxiv.2312.08354.
 You will need access to Mathematica to reproduce the results.

-Any comments or doubts regarding the codes please reach Lautaro at labl2714@usherbrooke.ca
+Any comments or questions regarding the codes please reach Lautaro at labl2714@usherbrooke.ca

 ## Example with Capacitive Filter